TheBlupper/ctf_writeups/sekaiCTF2023/README.md

 Wow, what a difference huh?
 The remaining intrinsics are a little bit more annoying to lift. `_mm512_extload_pd` is a broadcast operation which takes a `double` (8 bytes) and places 8 copies of it next to eachother in the target register.
 Lifting this would arguably just make things less readable.

 `__vaddpd_...` and `__vmulpd_...` are pairwise operations, treating their input as two arrays and multiplying corresponding elements with eachother.
-We can leave it as-is with a slightly clobbered decompilation, or we can be a little naughty tell Binja a white lie, namely that it's actually just normal addition/multiplication, and we can just remember that we are treating them as arrays.
+We could leave this too as-is with a slightly more verbose decompilation, or we can be a little naughty tell Binja a white lie.
+Namely that it's actually just normal addition/multiplication, and we'll keep a mental note that we're treating them as array operations.

 ```py
 # WARNING: very bad and naughty, but it looks so good decompiled ;-;